xiaolei-lab/rMVP/README.md

 6 SNP6   1 354493        0.000110681 0.000342628    0.000105792

 ```
-In the demo datasets, the first three columns are marker name, chromosome, and physical postion, respectively, the rest columns are the P-value or effect of multiple traits.
+In the demo datasets, the first three columns are marker name, chromosome, and physical position, respectively, the rest columns are the P-value or effect of multiple traits.
 Number of traits is theoretically unlimited.

 ## Phenotype distribution
 **[back to top](#contents)**

 **phe**, phenotype data
 **file.type**, format of output figure
-**breakNum**, nunmber of breaking points for phenotype when plotting distribution
+**breakNum**, number of breaking points for phenotype when plotting distribution
 **dpi**, resolution of output figure

 ```r